scala/docs.scala-lang/overviews/quasiquotes/definition-details.md

         name: universe.Tree = Bar
         targs: List[universe.Tree] = List(T)

 3. Self type definition.
-A val definition that can be used to define an alias to this and provide a self-type via tpt:
+A `val` definition that can be used to define an alias to `this` and provide a self-type via `tpt`:

         scala> val q"new { $self => }" = q"new { self: T => }"
         self: universe.ValDef = private val self: T = _